songbird175/MultiPy/README.md

 ## Current uses
 Vector class initializes a vector instance in three dimensions.
 Magnitude and direction are Vector attributes.
 Vectors can be initialized with only 2 arguments; the third component is assumed to be zero.

-Available methods are vector addition, vector subtraction, scalar multiplication, dot product, and cross product.
+Available methods are vector addition, vector subtraction, scalar multiplication, dot product, cross product, and triple scalar product.

-Other functions: determine if two vectors are scalar multiples; find a vector based on magnitude and theta; find the angle between two vectors; find the projection of one vector onto another; and find the projection of one vector onto another based on the angle between them
+Other functions: determine if two vectors are scalar multiples; find a vector based on magnitude and theta; find the angle between two vectors; find the projection of one vector onto another; find the projection of one vector onto another based on the angle between them; find the magnitude of cross product given vector magnitudes and theta